melikos1984/redux/docs/recipes/ComputingDerivedData.md

 export default connect(select)(App);
 ```

-In the above example, `select` calls `selectTodos` to calculate `visibleTodos`.
+在上面的範例中，`select` calls `selectTodos` to calculate `visibleTodos`.
 This works great, but there is a drawback: `visibleTodos` is calculated every time the component is updated.
 If the state tree is large, or the calculation expensive, repeating the calculation on every update may cause performance problems.
 Reselect can help to avoid these unnecessary recalculations.

 ### Creating a Memoized Selector